kosi96/socialmedia_analytics/README.md

 * Results

-Generated PDF can be found in `pdf` folder.
+Generated PDF can be found in `pdf` folder (See example in pdf folder).

 ## Authors